dentarg/auth0-blog/_posts/2017-12-31-deploying-javascript-apps-part-2.markdown

 _Surge's_ way of handling SPA client-side routing is providing a duplicate of your `index.html` as a `200.html` file in the root of the folder that gets deployed.
 The `200` page helps you re-route all requests to your client-side application, improving the usefulness of your URLs.

 - Run the `surge` command in the terminal.
 Fill in your email and password.
-Also specify the `dist` directory and press enter:
+Also, specify the `dist` directory and press enter:

   ![Deploying via Surge](https://cdn.auth0.com/blog/jsdeploy/surge.png)